Yousuf-95/nestjsCourse/readme.md

 ## Section 8

 Nest provides tight integration with TypeORM and Sequelize out-of-the-box with the <code>@nestjs/typeorm</code> and <code>@nestjs/sequelize</code> packages respectively and Mongoose with <code>@nestjs/mongoose</code>.
 These integrations provide additional NestJS-specific features, such as model/repository injection, testability, and asynchronous configuration to make accessing the chosen database even easier.
+For ease of setup, this project will initially use SQLite and will eventually migrate to PostgreSQL.

 ![TypeORM](notesResources/Section8_1.png)